Introduction

 Which version of the Essential Eight Maturity Model should be used?

-• Organisations are strongly encouraged to use the latest version of the E8MM to protect themselves against contemporary tradecraft (i.e. tools, tactics, techniques and procedures) used by malicious actors.
+• Organisations are strongly encouraged to use the latest version of the E8MM to protect themselves against contemporary tradecraft used by malicious actors.
 Note, legacy versions of the E8MM will often no longer be fit for purpose due to the continual evolution of tradecraft used by malicious actors.

 How do the Essential Eight Maturity Model and Information Security Manual relate to each other?

-• The applicability of controls within the Information Security Manual (ISM) is based on the sensitivity or classification of data that a system will store, process or communicate whereas the E8MM is based on prioritising the implementation of controls to mitigate different levels of malicious actor tradecraft and targeting.
+• The applicability of controls within the Information Security Manual (ISM) is based on the classification of data that a system will store, process or communicate whereas the E8MM is based on prioritising the implementation of controls to mitigate different levels of malicious actors’ tradecraft and targeting.

 • A mapping between the E8MM and ISM is provided within the Essential Eight Maturity Model and ISM Mapping publication.